ekmolloy/stamps-tutorial/tutorial.md

 ```
 Go to [http://msa.biojs.net](http://msa.biojs.net), scroll down and click "Use It" followed by the little arrow icon.
 Then click "Import" followed by "From file".

-**FINAL NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
+**NOTE: Small reference alignments and trees are used in this tutorial to save time and make visualization easier; however, the benefits of using SEPP/TIPP are greatest when trees have a large evolutionary diameters -- which is more likely for trees are large.
 New tools for visualizing phylogenetic placements for large trees are on the way courtesy of [Mike Nute](https://publish.illinois.edu/michaelnute/)!**

 Part III: Phylogenetic (Abundance) Profiling with TIPP
 ------------------------------------------------------